gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

    chunk.
 The protection engine specification might be based on an existing security protocol.

    Applications using SCTP CRYPTO chunk can use all transport features provided by SCTP and its extensions.
+However, there can be some limitations or additional requirements for them to function.
 Due to its level of integration as discussed in next section it will provide its security functions on all content of the SCTP packet, and will thus not impact the potential to utilize any SCTP functionalities or extensions.

 # Overview